Moran models and Wright--Fisher diffusions with selection and mutation in a one-sided random environment: Description of the model and main results

-We consider a haploid population of size $N$ with two types, type $0$ and type $1$, subject to mutation and selection, that evolves in a deterministic environment.
-The environment is modeled by an at most countable collection $\zeta\coloneqq (t_k, p_k)_{k \in I}$ of points in $(-\infty,\infty) \times (0,1)$ satisfying that $\sum_{k: t_k \in[s, t]} p_k < \infty$, for any $s,t$ with $s\leq t$.
-We refer to $p_k$ as the peak of the environment at time $t_k$.
+We refer to $p_k$ as the \emph{peak of the environment} at time $t_k$.
 The individuals in the population undergo the following dynamic.
-Each individual mutates at rate $\theta_N$ independently of each other; acquiring type $0$ (resp. $1$) with probability $\nu_{0}$ (resp. $\nu_1$), where $\nu_0,\nu_1\in[0,1]$ and $\nu_0+\nu_1=1$.
-Reproduction occurs independently of mutation, individuals of type $1$ reproduce at rate $1$, whereas individuals of type $0$ reproduce at rate $1+\sigma_N$, $\sigma_N\geq0$.
-In addition, at time $t_k$, $k\in I$, each type $0$ individual reproduces with probability $p_k$, independently from the others.
-At any reproduction time: (a) each individual produces at most one offspring, which inherits the parent's type, and (b) if $n$ individuals are born, $n$ individuals are randomly sampled without replacement from the extant population to die, hence keeping the size of the population constant.
+Each individual independently mutates at rate $\theta_N\geq 0$ with probability $\nu_{0}\in[0,1]$ (resp. $\nu_1\coloneqq 1-\nu_0$) to type $0$ (resp. $1$).
+Reproduction occurs independently from mutation.
+Individuals of type $1$ reproduce at rate $1$, whereas individuals of type $0$ reproduce at rate $1+\sigma_N$, $\sigma_N\geq0$\footnote{The subscript $N$ in the parameters $\sigma_N$ and $\theta_N$ emphasizes their dependence on $N$.
+In Theorem \ref{thm2.2} we will require that they are asymptotically proportional to $1/N$.}.
+Thus, we refer to type $0$ (resp. type $1$) as the \emph{fit} (resp. \emph{unfit}) type.
+In addition, at time $t_k$ each type $0$ individual independently reproduces with probability $p_k$.
+At reproduction times: (a) each individual produces at most one offspring, which inherits the parent's type, and (b) if $n$ individuals are born, $n$ individuals are randomly sampled without replacement from {the population present before the reproduction event (including the parents) } to die, hence keeping the size of the population constant.

-\subsubsection{Graphical representation}
+\subsection{Graphical representation}

-In the absence of environmental factors (i.e. $\zeta=\emptyset$), the evolution of the population is commonly described by means of its graphical representation as an interactive particle system.
-The latter allows to decouple the randomness of the model coming from the initial type configuration and the one coming from mutations and reproductions.
-Such a construction can be extended to include the effect of the environment as follows.
-Non-environmental events are as usual encoded via a family of independent Poisson processes
+In the absence of environmental factors (i.e. $\zeta=\emptyset$), it's classical to describe the evolution of the population by means of the graphical representation as an {interacting particle system (IPS).} This decouples the randomness of the model coming from the initial type configuration from the one coming from mutations and reproductions. {We now extend the graphical representation to incorporate the effect of the environment (see Section \ref{s31} for a more detailed description).